 allocate time to explore the activities suggested here.
 This resource works best if you follow all instructions and complete the thinking routines and reflection activities.]

 On the screen now, you have some advice for teachers and for students.
 This outline is provided to assist teachers using this resource with their class or students working through this resource and the activities on their own.
 This is outlined in the resource booklet.
 Pause the presentation and read the advice provided.
 Make sure you also read the required materials list that's also outlined in the resource booklet.
-In this session, we will provide you with a reminder of where you can find the resources within the NESA website, we will explore the layout of Paper one, we will focus particularly on the structure of section one and section two, and then you'll have some activities to apply your new learning.
+In this session, we will provide you with a reminder of where you can find the resources within the NESA website, we will explore the layout of Paper One, we will focus particularly on the structure of section one and section two, and then you'll have some activities to apply your new learning.
 Please note that this resource is designed to run for approximately 20 minutes and this does not include time for activities.
 Please keep this in mind as you plan your approach for engaging with the material provided.
 Don't forget to take adequate breaks as you're revising.

 Let's get started by firstly taking a look at the examination format and structure.
-As we've already said, we'll be using the 2019 HSC Paper one examination as our model.
+As we've already said, we'll be using the 2019 HSC Paper One examination as our model.
 But keep in mind the advice from NESA that the exam won't necessarily look the same from year to year.
 This is important because they do not want the exam to be predictable, and have students utilising pre-prepared responses.
 We want you to be thinking on your feet and to be demonstrating your deep understanding and knowledge.
 This will become clearer as we explore the 2018 sample questions paper.
 Don't forget to make sure you have the resource booklet handy.
 The cue “pause the presentation and” will indicate when you have an activity to complete.
 The resource and activity number coincides with the resource booklet.

-It's important that you are familiar with the New South Wales Education Standards Authority or NESA's website as it contains a wealth of information that can assist your examination preparations.
+It's important that you are familiar with the New South Wales Education Standards Authority, or NESA's, website as it contains a wealth of information that can assist your examination preparations.
 As you can see on the screen, we are looking at the syllabus page for English Advanced.
 Scrolling down, you will come across a little icon called Glossary.
 Visit this for official definitions of key terminology.
 Further down, you'll see an HSC examination advice clip.
 Make sure you have viewed this.
 Following this, you'll find sample examination materials.
-Here we can see we've got the English Advanced 2017 sample examination materials for Paper one, for Paper two, the sample examination format for Paper one, and the sample examination format for Paper two.
+Here we can see we've got the English Advanced 2017 sample examination materials for Paper One, for Paper Two, the sample examination format for Paper One, and the sample examination format for Paper Two.
 Scrolling a little further, and you can see that there are the English prescriptions documents.
 Here you can see that there's the annotations of selected texts for the 2019 to 2023 prescriptions.
 It's important to note that not all texts are present, and those that are excluded means that they have been set for study for the HSC before and there is another document.
 There is also the annotation of text document for Module C. Scrolling a little further and you will see the HSC exam papers.
 Select that option, select the English Advanced 2019 HSC exam pack, and the exam pack will open.
-We will now spend some time exploring the English Advanced HSC exam Paper one from 2019.
+We will now spend some time exploring the English Advanced HSC exam Paper One from 2019.